 Field % Interest Status Balmoral 78.11 Producing Stirling 68.68 Producing Brenda 100 Producing Nicol 70 Producing Caledonia 100 Potential redevelopment

 - Wytch Farm (30.1% non-operated interest)

-Premier's partners in Wytch Farm are Perenco (operator), Maersk and Talisman Energy Inc. The Wytch farm partners also have interests in the offshore Beacon discovery, which has estimated 2P reserves of 2.7 mmboe net to Premier.
+Premier's partners in Wytch Farm are Perenco (operator), Maersk, Summit Petroleum and Talisman Sinpec.
+The Wytch farm partners also have interests in the offshore Beacon discovery, which has estimated 2C reserves of 1.9 mmboe net to Premier.

 - Kyle (40% non-operated interest)